orkungursel/grunt-phpclassmap/README.md

 Type: `Function`
 Default value: none

-Function which can be used to filter out unwanted items for the classmap, see the [Filter Example](#filterexample)
+Function which can be used to filter out unwanted items for the classmap, see the [filter example](#filter-example)

 #### options.sort
 Type: `Function`
 Default value: none

-Function which allows you to sort the found classes by providing a function which will be used by the Array.prototype.sort function, see the [Sort Example](#sortexample)
+Function which allows you to sort the found classes by providing a function which will be used by the Array.prototype.sort function, see the [sort example](#sort-example)

 ### Usage Examples